RaspiBolt

 Debian 13 ships Node.js 20; BTC RPC Explorer is tested against Node 22.
 Add the NodeSource repo so apt upgrade keeps it current.

-1. Add NodeSource and install:
+1. Add the NodeSource repository:

 curl -fsSL https://deb.nodesource.com/setup_22.x | sudo -E bash -